 The Importance of Athletic Compression Socks for Training and Fitness

-An understanding of the basics of blood flow is vital to understanding the importance of compression socks and compression sleeves for athetes.
+An understanding of the basics of blood flow is vital to understanding the importance of compression socks and compression sleeves for athletes.

 Your heart is responsible for pumping oxygen-rich blood to your muscles and limbs by way of the arteries.
 Once your cells absorb the nutrients and oxygen, the blood is sent back to your heart through the veins.